-To create a comparable valuation on a website generating $250 in monthly income from Adsense, with 5,000 unique monthly visitors and a PR of 1, the first step is to search Flippa.com won listings for sites that closely match this criteria.
+To create a comparable valuation on a website generating $3,000 in monthly income from a combo of Adsense and Amazon Associates, and 20,000 unique monthly visitors, the first step is to search Flippa’s won listings for sites that closely match this criteria.

-The following are six sites in the results that can be used for the comparison.
+The following are five sites in the results that can be used for the comparison.

 A Formula for comparable valuation: